mi-parkes/geo-coord-classifier/README.md

 ### Dependencies

   * **ONNX Runtime:** The core library required for loading and running the ONNX model.
-  * **Data File:** This application requires a data file to be present in the build directory.
+  * **Data Files:** This application requires data files to be present in the build directory.

 -----